dmytro-ustynov/ItemsManager/README.md

 The search works by name or by inventory number

-Everyone who has access to the tool can search , filter and export the list, but only authorized admin can add notations, add new field (property) to the existing item, or add a new one.
+Every authorized person can search , filter and export the list, add new field (property) to the existing item, or create new items, but only root user can add new users or delete items.

+Unathorized users can not see any items.

 ## Decisions